Graduate Certificate in Teaching and Learning with Emerging Technologies

 This course is designed to explore the implications of new media and new literacies in social, political, economic, and personal spheres.
 Students will investigate theories and research related to meaningmaking in and around the contexts of contemporary social media.
 In addition, students will work collaboratively and collectively to build their knowledge in how these media are created, used, interpreted, and re-used by themselves and others.
 They will explore how affinities for these media enable us to think differently about what it means to read, write, listen, speak, view, and participate in often over lapping, and at times juxtaposed, communities of practice.
 Rather than focus on producing new media, this course will explore the impact new media and the resulting new literacies have on membership in existing and emerging communities of practice.

-Designing Online Learning Environments - 3 cr.
+Instructional Design for Online Learning Environments - 3 cr.

 The collaborative potential of online tools requires instructors to consider shifts in their pedagogy - to more mindfully plan, facilitate and guide.
 This represents a change in the roles and relationships between teachers and learners, and requires more attention to the instructional design and interactive communicative strategies of virtual learning experiences.
 In this study, students are introduced to instructional and digital design principles in order to apply them in a project that can be used as a component for their advanced design portfolios, or final capstone projects.
 Consideration is given to effective visual communication in digital environments.
 The course explores stages of the instructional systems design (ISD) process, and strategies for designing and developing multimedia instructional materials.
 An important aspect of online instructional design is understanding and responding to the context in which instructional materials will be delivered, and the needs, expectations and capacities of the participants.
 Students will explain their thinking during the creation of a project, and demonstrate their understanding of these expectations.